- Other Fluke companies:

 - With trade-in, you have 90 days to keep the old equipment.
 Even if you’re trading in an old model for promotional savings, you have time to use the old and new equipment side by side to ensure there are no issues running the new unit with existing software.

-- Utilize end-of-life notices in budgetary planning.
+- Utilize end-of-life and end-of-service notices in budgetary planning.
 More companies than ever are utilizing three- to five-year planning to minimize the risks of production stoppage.
-The end-of-life notice Fluke Calibration provide's can be used to make a case to management that old equipment presents a financial risk and budget must be found to purchase equipment with years of guaranteed service to come.
-Being proactive with management is a lot better than the catastrophe that occurs when an end-of-life calibrator goes down without a plan.
+The end-of-life and end-of-service notices Fluke Calibration provides can be used to make a case to management that old equipment presents a financial risk and budget must be found to purchase equipment with years of guaranteed service to come.
+Being proactive with management is a lot better than the catastrophe that occurs when an end-of-service calibrator goes down without a plan.

 New Technology Grows Your Business